RubixML/ML/docs/faq.md

 - You have enough RAM to hold the dataset and model in memory without swapping to disk.

 ## What is a Tuple?
-A *tuple* is a way to denote an immutable sequential hetorogeneous list with a predefined length.
+A *tuple* is a way to denote an immutable sequential heterogeneous list with a predefined length.
 An *n-tuple* is a tuple with the length of n.
 In some languages, tuples are a separate data type and their properties such as immutability are enforced by the compiler/interpreter.
 In PHP, tuples are denoted by sequential arrays which are mutable as a side effect.

 **Example**